 So, being the quasi-medical professional that I am, I feel like making space on the questionnaire for COVID-19 during a pandemic isn’t irrational.
 I especially am interested because of the widely reported incidences of “long-haul COVID” symptoms; and conversely, the reports that receiving the vaccine has alleviated some of these symptoms.

 Regarding the vaccine: Not politicized.
 If applicable, please include as with any other treatment, medication, and/or supplement on health history questionnaire.
-Include dosage dates and any adverse reaction.
+Include dosage dates and any adverse reaction—if you feel inclined.